What's in the 'End of life care' section?

 When it’s not possible to stay at home

-It’s not always possible to stay at home, as it can sometimes be difficult to get the care or equipment that you need.
-If you need treatment to manage your symptoms, you may go into a hospice or hospital for a short time.
-You will be able to go home once your symptoms are under control.
-But if you need longer-term care for weeks or months, you may go into a care home.
-Your GP or nurse can answer any questions you may have about this.
+It’s not always possible to stay at home, as it can sometimes be difficult to get the care that you need.
+If you need treatment to manage your symptoms, you may go into a hospital or hospice for a short time.
+If you need longer-term care for weeks or months, you may go into a care home.

 Care at a hospice